Paragard IUD lawsuits are accumulating across the country.

 Women who suffered health complications related to copper IUDs manufactured by Teva or CooperSurgical may be entitled to compensation in a potential ParaGard IUD lawsuit.

 *Current Paragard litigation is primarily focused on women who endured complications related to IUD breakage and removal.

 Many complications have been reported that stem from a broken device.
 These include, but are not limited to:

 - Inflammation or allergic reaction to IUD pieces left behind

 - Pelvic inflammatory disease

-Women who were implanted with the ParaGard IUD and then experienced serious complications may be eligible to file a ParaGard IUD lawsuit to recover financial compensation and other damages to cover medical bills, lost wages due to missed time at work, pain and suffering, as well as other damages.
+Women who were implanted with the Paragard IUD and subsequently experienced serious complications due to a broken device may be eligible to file a Paragard IUD lawsuit to recover financial compensation related to medical bills, lost wages, pain and suffering, and other damages.

 Our experienced legal team is standing by to offer possible victims of defective Paragard IUDs free, no obligation consultations to help determine if they may be eligible to file a personal injury lawsuit.
 To request your complimentary case review, contact us 24/7 by calling 844-977-1900.
 Those who do not qualify for a Paragard lawsuit may still be eligible for compensation if their injuries stemmed from medical malpractice.